KohaILS/koha-manual-zh-cn/source/administration.rst

 automatic credits that are added according to the policies you set up elsewhere in Koha.
 They can not be deleted.

+-  CANCELLATION (Cancelled charge): this is used when :ref:`cancelling a charge in a patron's account <charging-fines/actions-label>`

 -  CREDIT (Credit): this is used for :ref:`manual credits <creating-manual-credits-label>` to give to your patrons.